Ghormeh Sabzi ~ Persian Herb Stew

 Since today is his birthday, I am going to tell you yet anther humorous West meets East story within our relationship.
 This one involves one of the most beloved Persian stews, Ghormeh Sabzi.
 If you thought the one I shared on the Sabzi post was funny, this one by far tops them all!
 I think after you read this one you will agree with me that he is super lucky that I continued to date him back in the day!

-When I first met him, one fine day we made our way to Westwood to go Shaherzad Restaurant for what was to be his first Persian meal.
+When I first met him, one fine day we made our way to Westwood to go to Shaherzad Restaurant for what was to be his first Persian meal.
 Of course I was super excited to introduce him to our cuisine.
 I love going to Shaherzad because they bake their own bread in the oven in the back corner of their dining room.

 We parked our car in one of the side streets and let our noses lead us to the source of the delicious smell of Persian food that lingered in the air.
 We were seated at our table for two and a basket of fresh out of the oven bread was placed immediately on our table along with some butter, and a whole white onion with the skin removed.
 The Sous Chef’s reaction to the onion was the first comical event of our dining experience.
 I explained to him that traditionally in Persian restaurants, and households, layers of onion are eaten along with the food.

 We opened our menus and I offered some suggestions on possible dishes that he might find appetizing.
 I should add that during that time The Sous Chef was on his favorite diet where he avoids carbs and sugar because he has a sensitive stomach.
 Needless to say that he only took a small piece of the bread just to try it.
-I suggested trying a Kabob dish and ordering all salad on the side instead of rice.
+I suggested trying a Kabob dish and ordering a salad on the side instead of rice.
 He went through all the dishes and finally settled on Ghormeh Sabzi.
 I was a bit concerned about his choice because this stew can be sometimes a hit or miss with non-Persians; some people simply love it and others simply hate it!
 But he was absolutely sure he wanted to try it because it sounded so good.
 I reminded him that the stew comes with rice.

 “I am not going to order rice with it.”